whitelunarium/pages_fork/hacks/west-coast/travel/LosAngeles.md

 # Los AngEles

 ## Content Coming Soon
-This submodule will be developed by the Curators team. hello
+This submodule will be developed by the Cool COllaboarters team. hello